 In addition, gather records of your employment history and include tax returns.
 Both parties in the divorce will be expected to present an inventory of assets and liabilities to be divided in the settlement.

-Finding the Right Divorce Lawyer
+Finding the Right Lawyer for Divorce

 Before you sign a contract with a law firm, make an appointment for an interview.
 This is your chance to ascertain the following:

-- Is the divorce attorney a good listener?
+- Is the attorney a good listener?

 - Does the attorney explain issues in a manner you can understand?

-- Is the divorce lawyer a skilled negotiator?
+- Is the lawyer a skilled negotiator?

 - Is he or she an experienced litigator?